 I made it up for the June 2 double bill at the Raven Theatre featuring the duo of Mark Turner and Ethan Iverson and the Carla Bley Trio with Steve Swallow and Andy Sheppard.
 While both acts were making their Healdsburg debut, these musicians are hardly festival newcomers.
 Turner and Iverson played Healdsburg in 2016 with the Billy Hart Quartet, part of a major celebration of the drummer’s 75th birthday (Hart has played the festival just about every year since its founding).
-Bley, 83, was at Healdsburg in the fall of 2014 for a Liberation Music Orchestra concert in memory of Charlie Haden, another festival pillar.
-They shared the stage together for the last time the previous year at Healdsburg.
+Bley, 83, was last at Healdsburg in 2013 for a Liberation Music Orchestra concert with Charlie Haden, another festival pillar; it was the final time they shared a stage together.

 Introduced by Haden’s widow, vocalist Ruth Cameron, Bley and Swallow took the stage hand in hand, looking frail but game.
 The great news is that Bley seems to have been writing up a storm and the trio’s set featured new music from an upcoming album (evidenced by an abundance of sheet music on stage).
 Deliberately tracing her quirky, often elliptical melodies from one position at the piano, she saved some of the most lyrical passages for Swallow, whose rounded tone and structural sensibility is as acute as ever.
 On either tenor or soprano sax, Sheppard’s brusque melodic invention and serene editorial discretion—he unerringly picks his spot—make him an ideal interlocutor for the veteran jazz giants.